 12 Sep Top Five Thoracic Mobility Drills to Improve Your Overhead Pressing

 Thoracic mobility is one of the most important mobility drills for the fitness athlete.
-The thoracic spine plays a huge role in keeping the shoulders and the lumbar spine working properly, and pain free.
-To test thoracic mobility, I look at rotation each direction.
+The thoracic spine plays a huge role in keeping the shoulders and the lumbar spine working properly, and pain-free.
+To test thoracic mobility, I look at the rotation in each direction.
 This lets me know if there is a unilateral restriction.
 Limited rotation also means there will be decreased extension in the thoracic spine.